ebmgt/Wage_ratio/files/HealthCare.md

 * 43% by the SIBOQ embedded in a Mini-Z survey of physicians.
 This equals an MBI rate of about 50% ([conversion details](https://ebmgt.github.io/well-being_measurement/)).
 (Raney et alL.
 JCO Oncol Pract.
 2020 PMID: [32758084](HTTP://pubmed.gov/32758084)).

 Probably not influencing rates of burnout at St Jude because of lack of temporal association, St Jude started using the AHRQ SOPS Hospital Survey in 2009 and biennially since ([AHRQ reports](https://www.ahrq.gov/news/newsroom/case-studies/cquips1402.html); [St Jude website](https://www.stjude.org/treatment/services/clinics-and-services/patient-safety.html)).
 In 2017 the [AHRQ reported](https://www.ahrq.gov/news/newsroom/case-studies/201709.html) that St Jude used AHRQ SOPS Hospital Survey to gather workforce feedback to change workflows to improve patient safety.

+### Sloan-Kettering 2014-2015
+Sloan-Kettering was the only other healthcare care organization to have successive years in the Glassdoor top 50 ranking.
+It is unclear what may have caused this during those two years.

   ![Glassdoor](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-10-20.png)